jenesq/UFO-s/README.md

 ## Observations on the quality of the data

 The UFO data is by far the most badly formatted data I have worked with and I underestimated the amount of time it would take to get this dataset in working order.
-The data form used to enter the UFO sightings should contain only dropdown menu options, but unfortunately the dropdown menu option was only used for 2 out of 11 main questions.
+The data form used to enter the UFO sightings from the NUFORC site should contain only dropdown menu options, but unfortunately the dropdown menu option was only used for 2 out of 11 main questions.
 This led to very inconsistent data gathering!
 The shear amount of data made it difficult to format the data into a single format.
-The variation of the defining time values was so great that one small change in code led to wide variations in accuracy.
+The variation of the defining time values was so different that one small change in code led to wide variations in accuracy.
 The locations listed in the records just had a county name others distances and locations outside of known locations.
-Additionally, all the questions in the data entry form are not mandatory and therefore this led to many data records being incomplete.
+Additionally, not all the questions in the data entry form from the NUFORC site are not mandatory and therefore this led to many data records being incomplete.

 ## Exploratory Data Analysis (EDA):

 I completed this project using R.  I was struggling with cleaning the data in R because of the inconsistancy in each column.
 Therefore, I did a majority of cleaning in Excel.
 The data columns are Date, Time, City, State, UFO Description, Comments, and Coordinates.

 After cleaning the data I reviewed my hard work with the following commands:

 knitr::kable(head(ufo))
 str(ufo)

 I noticed my values needed to be converted to factors:

 ufo$ampm=as.factor(ufo$ampm)
 ufo$Region=as.factor(ufo$Region)
 ufo$Hoax=as.factor(ufo$Hoax)
 ufo$Shape=as.factor(ufo$Shape)
 ufo$State=as.factor(ufo$State)

-Checking the variables as factors:
+Checking the variables as factors to ensure the conversion was done properly:

 head(ufo)
 summary(ufo)

-## Models, Analysis, Tools/Libraries used:
+## From here on I started building the Models:

 I needed the following libraries to run my models:
    library(zoo)